 Animal Farm has its own miniature version of World War II in the Battle of the Windmill.
-Things begin rapidly as Frederick's men advance, take a pasture and blow up the Windmill.
+Frederick's men advance, take a pasture and blow up the Windmill.
 As the enemy rushes onto the farm, "even Napoleon seemed at a loss" (8.16).
 A message arrives from Pilkington telling Napoleon, "Serves you right" (8.16).